Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: The Rack Placement Problem

 \subsection{Integer Optimization Formulation for Offline Rack Placement}

 The rack placement problem aims to maximize data center utilization given resource availability and reliability requirements.
 We define the following decision variables: The offline rack placement problem is formulated as follows. \Cref{eq:rackplacement} maximizes the reward from successful placements. \Cref{eq:rackplacement_assignment} ensures that all racks from a request are assigned to the same row, and \Cref{eq:rackplacement_linking} states that a request is placed in a row if all its racks are assigned to corresponding tile groups. \Cref{eq:rackplacement_space} to \Cref{eq:rackplacement_power} apply the space capacity, cooling capacity, and power capacity constraints under regular operations.
-The factor $\rho_i/2$ reflects that the power requirements of each rack are shared by the two connected PSU devices and by the two sets of connected PDU and UPS devices. \Cref{eq:rackplacement_failpower} imposes the power capacity requirements under failover operations: when UPS device $p' \in \calP^{UPS}$ fails, the failover capacities of all non-connected power devices $p\in\calP\setminus\calL_{p'}$ need to accommodate their increased power load, comprising their regular load as well as the additional load from all racks connected to the pair of devices $p$ and $p'$.
+Each incoming request $i \in \calI^t$ consists of $n_i$ racks, requiring $\gamma_i$ cooling and $\rho_i$ power per rack.
+The factor $\rho_i/2$ in \Cref{eq:rackplacement_power} reflects that the power requirements of each rack are shared by the two connected PSU devices and by the two sets of connected PDU and UPS devices, per the even power allocation. \Cref{eq:rackplacement_failpower} imposes the power capacity requirements under failover operations: when UPS device $p' \in \calP^{UPS}$ fails, the failover capacities of all non-connected power devices $p\in\calP\setminus\calL_{p'}$ need to accommodate their increased power load, comprising their regular load plus the additional load from all racks connected to $p$ and $p'$.

 We can rewrite this model in general terms to identify its resource allocation structure in \Cref{fig:structure}.
 The model assigns demand nodes $i\in\calI^t$ (racks, in our context) to supply nodes $j\in\calJ$ (tile groups) that map to a set of $d$ resource nodes $\calK$.
 In our context, resources include tile groups $j \in \calJ$, cooling zones $c \in \calC$, power devices $p \in \calP$, and coupled pairs of power devices $(p',p) \in \mathcal{P}^{\text{UPS}} \times \left( \mathcal{P} \setminus \mathcal{L}_{p'} \right)$.
 Let $A_{ijk}$ be the consumption of resource $k\in\calK$ if request $i \in \calI^t$ is assigned to tile group $j \in \calJ$, and $b_k$ be the capacity of resource $k\in\calK$.
 Specifically: (i) if $k$ indexes tile group $j'\in\calJ$, $A_{ijk} = \ind{j=j'}$ and $b_k=s_{j'}$; (ii) if $k$ indexes cooling zone $c \in \calC$, $A_{ijk} = \gamma_i \cdot \ind{\text{cz}(\text{row}(j)) = c}$ and $b_k = C_c$; (iii) if $k$ indexes power device $p \in \calP$, $A_{ijk} = \frac{\rho_i}{2}\cdot \ind{j \in \calJ_p}$ and $b_k=P_p$; and (iv) if $k$ indexes $(p',p) \in \mathcal{P}^{\text{UPS}}\times\left(\mathcal{P} \setminus \mathcal{L}_{p'}\right)$, $A_{ijk}=\frac{\rho_i}{2}\left(\ind{j \in \calJ_p}+\ind{j \in \calJ_p\cap\calJ_{p'}}\right)$, and $b_k=F_p$.
 The problem becomes: